Streaming Attention Approximation via Discrepancy Theory: Main Theoretical Results

 If we set batch size $t$ to be about $1/\varepsilon$ (see \cref{thm:MergeAndReduce} below for the more precise setting), we obtain a streaming algorithm that approximates $\sum_{i = 1}^j\exp(\langle k_i, q_j\rangle/\sqrt{d})v_i$ at any point $j$ in the stream using total space $\widetilde{O}(d \sqrt{d}e^{2r^2/\sqrt{d}}/\varepsilon)$ and runtime $\widetilde{O}( d^2e^{4r^2/\sqrt{d}}/\varepsilon^2)$ per step, where $r$ is an upper bound on the norms of key and query embeddings.

 As before, an important aspect is that \hyperref[alg:merge_reduce]{\textsc{MergeAndReduce}} can handle value embeddings of dimension not necessarily equal to that of key and query embeddings.
 Thus, when run on scalars $v_i=1$ for all $i$, it can also be used to approximate softmax normalization at any point $j$ in the stream.
 This is the main subroutine used in \hyperref[alg:main]{\textsc{BalanceKV}} to approximate Attn$(q_j,K_j,V_j)$.
 Its pseudocode description is presented in \cref{sec:appendix_pseudocodes}, and its proof is in \cref{sec:appendix_proof_merge_reduce}.
-The formal guarantees are \begin{theorem} For any $r, \varepsilon > 0$, any set of tokens $(q_1, k_1, v_1), \ldots, (q_n, k_n,v_n)$ where $q_j, k_j \in \mathbb{R}^d$ satisfy $\|q_j\|_2, \|k_j\|_2 \leq r$, $v_j \in \mathbb{R}^s$ for $s\leq d$ suppose,
+The formal guarantees are